 There are four of these fall into the category of major organisms: bacteria, archaea, viruses, and eukaryotes.

-- Viruses: Viruses are minimum living things that replicate inside living cells, are able to cause them to mutate or kill them.
+- Viruses: Viruses are minimum living things that replicate inside living cells, and can cause them to mutate or kill them.
 They’re barely living organisms with a protein self-coating.
 It’s hard to measure how many viruses exist, but a lot of them infect bacteria and archaea cells as well as eukaryotes.

 - Eukaryotes: These are organisms that have a nucleus in their cells, and, in most cases, a membrane-bound organelle called a mitochondrion, in addition to other cellular organelles.
-For example, Protists (Paramecium), Fungi (Rhizopus), Plants (Arabidopsis), Animals (Drosophila melanogaster).
+Examples are Protists (Paramecium), Fungi (Rhizopus), Plants (Arabidopsis), and Animals (Drosophila melanogaster).

-Compare and contrast organisms on the basis of morphology and evolutionary relationships
+Compare and contrast organisms based on morphology and evolutionary relationships

-There are many types of organisms that exist and they are extremely diverse, but it’s also important to understand the relationship between all of them.
+Many types of organisms exist and they are extremely diverse, but it’s also important to understand the relationship between all of them.

 On the other hand, there are some organisms like viruses (parvovirus B19), some bacteria (Enterococcus faecalis), archaea (Halobacterium), and animals (Drosophila melanogaster) that are prokaryotes, which has no nucleus in their cells.

 Some of these organisms are more closely related to each other than others are, so they are sub-divided into subgroups of organisms called phyla.
 For example, animals are more closely related to plants than they are to bacteria, so animals are grouped into the phylum Animalia, plants are grouped into the phylum Plantae, and bacteria are grouped into the phylum Proteobacteria.